hnefatl/dissertation-project/journal.md

 ## TODO

+- Make sure functions defined in `let` statements are deinstantiated to make them polymorphic - same applies for lambdas??????
+- Optimise finding the predicates for each type: `Map Id [ClassName]`?
+- Replace typechecking's `Either UninstantiatedQualifiedType QualifiedType` with a specific data structure.
 - Initial static analysis pass to extract datatypes/class hierarchies etc. Topological sort/dependency analysis?
 - Rewrite to use `Text` instead of `String`.

 ## Type Checking

+Proposed change: Split type checking into two parts: generate constraints, solve constraints.
+Generating is building up type predicates and building up the substitution that solves "equality" constraints (`a ~ b`), solving takes place after all that work and solves the `Num a` constraints.

 - thih.pdf is generally okay but is noticeably aged.
 Spent quite a bit of time polishing things up from it (moving from lists to sets etc).